 271. Pollard, D., DeConto, R. M. & Alley, R. B. Potential Antarctic Ice Sheet retreat driven by hydrofracturing and ice cliff failure.
 Earth and Planetary Science Letters vol. 412 112–121 Preprint at https://doi.org/10.1016/j.epsl.2014.12.035 (2015).

 Acknowledgements.
 We are grateful to the World Climate Research Programme’s Climate & Cryosphere core project, the International Arctic Science Committee and SCAR for co-sponsoring an ISMASS workshop that led to this collaboration.
 E.H. and A.S. acknowledge funding from NERC (NE/W005875/1 and NE/V014285/1).
 F.D.W.C. acknowledges funding from the Prince Albert II of Monaco Foundation.
 This work is part of the TiPACCs project, which receives funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement no. 820575.
 H.G. received funding from the EU’s Horizon 2020 Research and Innovation Programme under grant agreement no. 869304, PROTECT and from the Research Council of Norway under projects 295046 and 324639.
 L.D. acknowledges funding from the PNRA19_00022 project.
 F.Col. acknowledges funding from the PNRA18_00002 project and from the SCAR INSTANT Programme.
 R.M. acknowledges the support of the Danish state via the National Centre for Klima Forskning.
 I.S. acknowledges funding by the Helmholtz Climate Initiative REKLIM (Regional Climate Change), a joint research project of the Helmholtz Association of German Research Centres (HGF).
 We thank Pepsi Hanna for help with figure preparation.
+A.G. acknowledges financial support from the New Zealand Ministry for Business Innovation and Employment (grant no. ANTA1801; “Antarctic Science Platform”).

 Author contributions.
 E.H. designed and co-ordinated the study and raised critical funding support for the ISMASS workshop.
 E.H., J.B., S.B., F.D.W.C., C.H., M.M., D.T., L.D. and A.S. led the writing, and all authors contributed to the writing and discussion of ideas.
 I.S. designed Fig. 1, D.T. designed Figs. 2 & 5, F.Col. designed Fig. 3, and J.B. designed Fig. 4.